 On the infant/children page, there are links to immunization videos for parents, information on how vaccines work, the importance of vaccines and so much more!
 This website also has pages for preteens, teens, adults and the vaccine preventable diseases.
 Information on each of the pages has been created for that specific population.
 This is such a valuable resource.
 Please have your office Vaccine Champion review this website and share information with your staff.
 This is also a great resource for patients and parents who are vaccine hesitant for any reason.

 Here is information on how to properly store and handle your vaccines including COVID-19 vaccines.

 This resource explains how vaccines work.
 It includes how the immune system works to fight illnesses, how vaccines work by developing immunity through imitating an infection and the different types of vaccines including live, attenuated vaccines, inactivated vaccines, toxoid vaccines, subunit vaccines and conjugate vaccines and explains why some vaccines require more than one dose.
 This is a two-page handout in easy to understand language which could be reviewed at a staff meeting to help better educate medical assistants and front office staff or even to parents who have general questions about vaccines and how they work.

 This website is all about the Vaccines for Children Program (VFC).
 It includes information about which patients qualify for the VFC program, benefits of the VFC program for parents and links to find information about your specific state’s VFC coordinator.
-Additionally, if you click on the providers button you will find additional information on filing VAERS or CMR Reports and VFC and Storage and Handling Training.
+Additionally, if you click on the providers button you will find additional information on filing VAERS or CMR Reports, the VFC program as well as Storage and Handling Training.